Subscribe to stay updated

 #3 Create your company’s culture from day one

-Your culture is not only the tools you use or how your employees refer to each other in an office.
+Your culture is not only the tools, employee reports you use or how your employees refer to each other in an office.
 Most importantly, it’s the sum of processes inside the company, which cause it to be unique.
 Giving welcome packs is establishing a certain culture too.

 How to build the company's culture with onboarding?
 Read the case study of Move Closer.